 Plus, playing the guitar that interests you will keep you motivated and also focused.
 You can also choose your guitar based on the kind of music that you like.
 If you like mellow music which is slow and mostly acoustic, then you can choose an acoustic guitar or nylon string classical guitar.
 If you are into country music or rock, then you can go for an electric guitar too.

 Avoid low priced guitars

 If it seems too good to be true, that the price is super cheap, the guitar looks excellent, then you know what is wrong.
 You should see red flags when presented with guitar packages valued at $800.00 and selling for only $199.00.
-Just like a cheap quality cloth, the guitar also will be like that.
+Just like cheap quality cloth, the guitar also will be like that.
 A $289.00 package at $199.00 is a much more realistic price.

 Don’t fall in the “Brand name” trick

 Of course, it is always enticing as a beginner to go for the big brands and the stellar guitars.
 However, you also need to be realistic about your budget and do the research accordingly.
-Most major brand name companies compete with minor brand name companies for the entry and intermediate level players.
-However, smaller brands rely on social media marketing and knowledge of the dealer.
+Most major brand name companies compete with minor brand name companies for entry level and intermediate level players.
+However, smaller brands rely on social media marketing and the knowledge of the dealer.
 These brands may make good quality guitars but may lose out on the big brands as people think high price is equal to high quality.

 However, that is certainly not true.
 We all know that the cost of media advertising is included in the overall cost of the instrument.
 You may end up paying more for the brand name while the quality is the same or paying a competitive price for an instrument of less quality.

 An expensive guitar of some brand name does not always guarantee a better guitar.
 You may end up paying way more when the quality of the instrument is not that great or different from the other lesser known brand.